S3OD: Towards Generalizable Salient Object Detection with Synthetic Data: Experimental Evaluation

 We also evaluate our data generation mechanism compared to other data synthesis methods.
 We measure the impact of synthetic data on performance and generalization, evaluating \method and other synthetic data generation methods \cite{datasetdm, maskfactory}.
 MaskFactory \cite{maskfactory} augments the DIS-5K \cite{dis} dataset with both rigid and non-rigid transforms and generates a new set of images conditioned on augmented masks.
 To ensure fair comparison, we train our model on DIS-5K and a mix of DIS-5K and three synthetic datasets.
 Since the other two synthetic datasets contain only 10,000 train images, we also subsample a subset from \method of the same size from the 2nd iteration of data generation.
 We evaluate the model both on DIS and SOD benchmarks.
 The results are presented in \Cref{t:synth_eval}.

 \paragraph{Results.} Interestingly, \method achieves comparable performance to MaskFactory \cite{maskfactory} on the DIS-5K test set, even though it was not fine-tuned for categories and types of object in this benchmark, despite MaskFactory utilising the DIS-5K train set to generate augmented masks.
-On other four SOD benchmarks \method demonstrates significantly stronger generalization and performance, comparing to both original train dataset and other synthetic data generation methods, proving the diversity and versatility of our data generation method.
+On the other four SOD benchmarks, \method demonstrates significantly stronger generalization and performance compared to both the original training dataset and other synthetic data generation methods, thereby demonstrating the diversity and versatility of our data generation method.